-‘After great pain, a formal feeling comes’ by Emily Dickinson is a three stanza poem that is separated into sets of four, five and then four again, lines.
+‘After great pain, a formal feeling comes’ is a three-stanza poem that is separated into sets of four, five, and then four again, lines.
 The stanzas do not follow a single rhyme scheme, but have patterns of their own.
 Stanza one rhymes, ABCC, then with different end sounds, stanza two: ABCDD, and finally stanza three rhymes: ABCC.
 The commonality between these three stanzas is obvious— the concluding couplet, or pair of rhyming lines.

 In regards to the meter, the lines do not follow one specific pattern.
 There are moments of iambic pentameter, such as in the first stanza, but the majority of the lines are without a particular structure.

 After great pain, a formal feeling comes Emily DickinsonAfter great pain, a formal feeling comes –The Nerves sit ceremonious, like Tombs –The stiff Heart questions ‘was it He, that bore,’And ‘Yesterday, or Centuries before’?The Feet, mechanical, go round –A Wooden wayOf Ground, or Air, or Ought –Regardless grown,A Quartz contentment, like a stone –This is the Hour of Lead –Remembered, if outlived,As Freezing persons, recollect the Snow –First – Chill – then Stupor – then the letting go –

 Explore After great pain, a formal feeling comes

 The poem begins with the speaker describing the disorientation and numbness that comes with loss.
 One enters into a period of “formal feeling” which is actually an absence of feeling.
 The next lines use various parts of the body to show how the cold of loss spreads everywhere.
 The feet are wooden and mechanical, and move on autopilot.
 One lives like a stone does, cold, and without any progress.
 Time passes, but one does not move.